 - Session two: We have three options during this time.
 The majority of the adults will have a second session with our speaker.
 The kids will be divided into teams and will have a fun supervised activity such as a scavenger hunt to do while the parents are meeting.
-For those parents with little ones under 4, we will provide a quiet play area for those parents with little ones under 4, so they can meet and have a small discussion around the kids playing.
+On the years when small group sessions are planned for the adults, we will provide a quiet play area for those parents with little ones under 4, so they can meet and have a small discussion around the kids playing.

 - Vespers, Dinner: At 5:00 pm, we will pray together and then head upstairs for dinner.

 - 9th Grade-College gathering with our speaker: We have a special treat for them only…time alone with our speaker.
 Year after year we have found this to be a camp highlight.
 While this group is gathering with our speaker, younger families and parents will have an early campfire and Saint stories for little ears.

 - Bonfire and singing: What is camp without a campfire and singing?
 Weather permitting, we will meet at the beachside firepit to do just that!
 We will have a bonfire for little ones that will begin while the older kids are meeting with our speaker.
 There will be some saint stories that will be shared during this time.
 Once the older kids join us, enjoy the show as you will see what happens at camp!
 It is an amazing time of joy and song!
 We will have fixing for s’mores, but you need to gather the sticks (or bring them along).

 - Liturgy and Brunch: Since we start our weekend praising God together, we will also end our weekend praising God together.
 We will have liturgy at 9:00 am.
 If your little ones don’t fast on Sunday morning, you may bring them to the Lakeside Dining and Rec building for a quick bowl of cereal as we won’t eat until 10:30 am.
 We are finished as a group after brunch.
 However, you are free to stay and enjoy the camp until 3 pm.
 Please do a quick cabin pick-up before leaving.